0dadj1an/flask-now/docs/index.rst

 .. code-block:: bash

-  flask-now -<architectural-pattern> <extension_1> <extension_2> ... <extension_n>
+  flask-now <architectural-pattern> <extension_1> <extension_2> ... <extension_n>

-Which means that you can pass one parameter only as :code:`-<architectural-pattern>`.
+Which means that you can pass one parameter only as :code:`<architectural-pattern>`.
 If you pass more than one architectural-pattern parameters like in the following example:

 .. code-block:: bash

-  flask-now -mvc -mvvm -simple
+  flask-now mvc mvvm simple

 Flask-Now will use the latest parameter(in this case it will use :code:`simple`) that you passed as architectural-pattern.